FAQs about vocations

 Church of Scotland also has a Vocations Network whom you can connect with – find out more by emailing email@example.com.

-You can also who talk about their calling and their subsequent progression into ministry
+You can also visit A Life In Ministry, where a number of ministers talk about their calling and their subsequent progression into ministry.

 Why does the training take so long, I just want to get started?